Louisa Cavendish-Bentinck: Marriages and issue

 After her first husband's death in 1865, she married Henry Warren Scott, the son of Sir William Scott, 6th Baronet, of Ancrum, on 30 September 1870.
 He died on 23 August 1889 at Forbes House, Ham, Surrey, and was buried in St Andrew's Church, Ham.

-Louisa Scott, died aged 85, twice widowed, on 6 July 1918 at Dawlish, Devon.
+Louisa Scott died aged 85, twice widowed, on 6 July 1918 at Dawlish, Devon.

 Descendants

-Through her eldest daughter Cecilia, the Countess of Strathmore and Kinghorne, she was a grandmother of Queen Elizabeth the Queen Mother and thus the great-grandmother of Queen Elizabeth II.
+Through her eldest daughter Cecilia, the Countess of Strathmore and Kinghorne, she was a grandmother of Queen Elizabeth the Queen Mother and thus a great-grandmother of Queen Elizabeth II.